-- Wild camping is permitted
+- Wild camping is permitted - but be respectful

 - The road of Glen Etive is suitable for motorhomes but when the road is busy in Summer and people don't respect the crossing places, it could get difficult.

 If coming from the East on A82, you will admire Buachaille Etive Mor from far away.

 Easy to understand why everyone stops to photograph the mountain of Buachaille Etive Mor (more pictures in the dedicated post).

 Don't be scared by the dead-end road sign.
-Yes there is nowhere to go, but the road is long and beautiful...
+Yes, there is nowhere to go, but the road is long and beautiful...

 See how inviting it is?

-I could not understand why a few cars were speeding.
-Take your time and enjoy the scenery.
+I could not understand why some cars were speeding.
+Take your time and enjoy the scenery!

-Along River Etive...
+At first along River Etive...

 Stunning Loch Etive Scotland in photos